Conal2023/IrishQuiz/README.md

 - **Play Again Feature** Once the player answers all ten questions they are giving the options of playing again.

+## Design:

+- I originally designed a rough flow chart with a very simple design.
+Once the website was built and was working made some changes to make it flow better and give the player a better experience.

 ## Testing:

 - I have manaully tested the project using CI Python Linter with no errors showing.